 Weaver’s backside: The subgluteal bursa between the gluteus maximus and ischial tuberosity is often inflamed and enlarged in individuals whose field demands long periods of sitting, example, weavers, leading to a clinical state referred to as weaver’s underside.

-The hip joint is provided by the branches of the following arteries:
+The hip joint is supplied by the branches of the following arteries:

 - Medial circumflex femoral artery.